MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 6.0 - Resources

-<p align="justify">This folder is related to OpenCore Beauty Treatment and is used with OpenCanopy.efi driver.
+<p align="justify">This folder is related to OpenCore Beauty Treatment and is used with the OpenCanopy.efi driver.
 It is up to you to do your own research for a custom boot menu.</p>

 **Refer:** [OC Binary Resource](https://github.com/acidanthera/OcBinaryData)